Looking for a once-in-a-lifetime destination for your next vacation? Who isn’t?

-See the sunset in Santorini
+6. See the Sunset in Santorini

 Santorini is a small island located in the Aegean sea, off the coast of Greece.
 Santorini is famous for its villages on the cliffs, made up entirely from white houses.
 There is truly nothing more enchanting as seeing the sunset behind all these cute little houses.
-There are many great spot for you to see the sunset in Santorini, make sure to avoid the busy village of Oia.
-The experience will be so much more magical, when there are not masses of people.

 Machu Picchu in Peru, South America is one of the New Seven Wonders of the World.
 A title and accolade it more than deserves for the stunning scenery and impressively preserved ruins high up in the Andes mountain range.
 This is a great once in a lifetime destination for your adventure bucket list.

 The citadel was built by the Incas in a fairly recent – by ancient ruins standard – 1450 AD, making it a little shy of 600 years old.
 However, the architecture and design are well beyond their years adding to the beauty and wonder of the site.

 As well as visiting the large complex of ruins you can also climb one of the nearby mountains that overlook Machu Picchu.
 The most famous of which is Huayna Picchu.
 Although you may not know the name, you’ll know it from being the iconic peak that is photographed behind Machu Picchu.